yagu0/qomet/README.md

-# qomet
+# qomet - WARNING: prototype stage

 ### Questions Ouvertes ou à options Multiples pour l'Évaluation des éTudiants

 Or "... pour Examens sur inTernet", in french.
 In english, just revert the acronym:

 "sTudents Evaluation with Multiple chOices or Open Questions (or ...inTernet Exams with).

 ## Features